 Audited Accounts and Statements

-Each year the council produces a set of published accounts that detail the previous year's financial results.
+Each year the council produces a set of published annual accounts that detail the previous year's financial results.
 Find information on the financial results.

 You can also find the Corporate Asset Management Strategy, the Corporate Asset Management Plan and Service Asset Management Plans here.

 Procurement and Commissioning

 Our procurement and commissioning team works with council services to develop contracts and procedures which achieve best value.
 Our performance is measured through a mixture of national best practice indicators and our own performance measures - find out more about how the Procurement team are performing.